Azure/avdaccelerator/workload/docs/deploy-baseline.md

   - **MSIX App Attach file share size** Choose the desired size in 100GB increments.
 Minimum size is 100GB.
 - **Network connectivity** blade
   - **Virtual Network** - Select if creating "New"" or use "Existing" virtual network.
-    - **New** - Select if you want to create a new VNet to be used for AVD.
+    - **New** - Select if you want to create a new VNet to be used for Azure Virtual Desktop.
       - **vNet address range** - Enter the IP block in CIDR notation to allocate to the VNet.
-      - **AVD subnet address prefix** - Enter IP block in CIDR notation for the new AVD subnet.
+      - **Azure Virtual Desktop subnet address prefix** - Enter IP block in CIDR notation for the new Azure Virtual Desktop subnet.
       - **Private endpoint subnet address prefix** - Enter IP block in CIDR notation for the new private endpoint subnet.
       - **Custom DNS servers** - Enter the custom DNS servers IPs to be set on the VNet.
 These DNS server should have proper DNS resolution to your AD DS domain, internet and Azure private DNS zones for private endpoint resolution.
-    - **Existing** - Select if using existing virtual networks for the AVD deployment.
+    - **Existing** - Select if using existing virtual networks for the Azure Virtual Desktop deployment.
-      - **AVD virtual network** - Select virtual network to be used for AVD deployment.
+      - **Azure Virtual Desktop virtual network** - Select virtual network to be used for Azure Virtual Desktop deployment.
-      - **AVD subnet** - Select virtual network subnet to be used for session hosts deployment.
+      - **Azure Virtual Desktop subnet** - Select virtual network subnet to be used for session hosts deployment.
       - **Private endpoint virtual network** - Select virtual network to be used for private endpoint deployment.
       - **Private endpoint subnet** - Select virtual network subnet to be used for private endpoint deployment.
   - **Private endpoints (Key vault and Azure files)** - Select the checkbox to create private endpoints for key vault and Azure file services, when selecting no public endpoints of the services will be used.